-- Average gate drive current requirements of the power MOSFETs - Switching frequency - Operating input voltage (affecting bias regulator LDO voltage drop and hence its power dissipation) - Thermal characteristics of the package and operating environment
+- Average gate drive current requirements of the power MOSFETs - Switching frequency - Operating input voltage (affecting bias regulator LDO voltage drop and hence the power dissipation) - Thermal characteristics of the package and operating environment

 For a PWM controller to be useful over a particular temperature range, the package must allow for the efficient removal of the heat produced while keeping the junction temperature within rated limits.
-The LM25149 controller is available in a small 4-mm × 4-mm 24-pin VQFN PowerPAD package to cover a range of application requirements. セクション 11.1.5 summarizes the thermal metrics of this package.
+The LM5148-Q1 controller is available in a small 4-mm × 4-mm 24-pin VQFN PowerPAD[TM] integrated circuit package to cover a range of application requirements.
+Section 8.4.1.4 summarizes the thermal metrics of this package.

 The 24-pin VQFN package offers a means of removing heat from the semiconductor die through the exposed thermal pad at the base of the package.
-While the exposed pad of the package is not directly connected to any leads of the package, it is thermally connected to the substrate of the LM25149 device (ground).
-This allows a significant improvement in heat sinking, and it becomes imperative that the PCB is designed with thermal lands, thermal vias, and a ground plane to complete the heat removal subsystem.
-The exposed pad of the LM25149 is soldered to the ground-connected copper land on the PCB directly underneath the device package, reducing the thermal resistance to a very low value.
+While the exposed pad of the package is not directly connected to any leads of the package, the exposed pad of the package is thermally connected to the substrate of the LM5148-Q1 device (ground).
+This connection allows a significant improvement in heat sinking, and the PCB designed with thermal lands, thermal vias, and a ground plane to complete the heat removal subsystem becomes imperative.
+The exposed pad of the LM5148-Q1 is soldered to the ground-connected copper land on the PCB directly underneath the device package, reducing the thermal resistance to a very low value.

 Numerous vias with a 0.3-mm diameter connected from the thermal land to the internal and solder-side ground plane or planes are vital to help dissipation.
 In a multi-layer PCB design, a solid ground plane is typically placed on the PCB layer below the power components.
-Not only does this provide a plane for the power stage currents to flow but it also represents a thermally conductive path away from the heat generating devices.
+Not only does this placement provide a plane for the power stage currents to flow but this placement also represents a thermally conductive path away from the heat generating devices.